Ex1d3r/xptrackercs2/README.md

 # cs2-xp-tracker

-Program to track user's CS:GO XP progress in Discord
+Program to track user's CS2 XP progress in Discord

 # How to use